Detailed Guide forProperty, Real Estate, and Community Association Managers in San Diego County

 In California, the number of Property and Community Association Managers is expected to grow slower than average growth rate for all occupations.
 Jobs for Property and Community Association Managers are expected to increase by 12.8 percent, or 6,200 jobs between 2014 and 2024.

-In San Diego County, the number of Property and Community Association Managers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Property and Community Association Managers are expected to increase by 18.6 percent, or 850 jobs between 2012 and 2022.
+In San Diego County, the number of Property and Community Association Managers is expected to grow slower than average growth rate for all occupations.
+Jobs for Property and Community Association Managers are expected to increase by 13.6 percent, or 670 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|